Tetsuo893/project_01/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the Jump box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
+- My personal home IP via the internet

 Machines within the network can only be accessed by The Jump Box 10.0.0.4.